March 7, 2022

 Useful tips for the excursion to Vivara Island

-The entire island can be covered in about an hour and a half, following the main path that begins with a staircase built in the 1930s to welcome the visit of Princess Maria Josè, wife of Prince Umberto.
-The path joins the two ends of the island, Capitello (just in front of Procida) and Punta Mezzogiorno.
+The entire island can be visited in about three hours, following the main path that starts from a staircase built in the 1930s to welcome the visit of Princess Maria Josè, wife of Prince Umberto.
+The path links the two ends of the island, Capitello (just in front of Procida) and Punta Mezzogiorno.

 The excursion is simple but you have to pay attention to some details: